-DELTA Pro — on the other hand — is the largest deviation from old-school generators.
-It comes in at 3600Wh and can be expanded to 25,000Wh with extra batteries & smart generators.
+DELTA Pro — on the other hand — is the most significant deviation from old-school generators.
+It starts at 3600Wh and can be expanded all the way to 25,000Wh with extra batteries and smart generators.
 It can integrate directly with your home circuits via accessories and can power your home for days on end during an emergency.
 And you can monitor it all from your phone.
 That’s a whole lot more functionality than a traditional generator.

 How many watt-hours do I need?

-Here, a bit of maths comes in handy.
-Add up the watts your devices require and multiply that by how many hours you’ll need to use them.
+Here, a bit of math comes in handy.
+Just add up the amount of watts your devices require and multiply that by how many hours you’ll need to use them.
 Then, leave yourself a buffer for conversion inefficiencies.
 Here’s an example:

 Let’s say an extended power outage hits, and you need to power a fridge for 4 hours.
 A large fridge can use up to 200W an hour, especially if turn-on cooling is required.
 In this case, you need a battery with more than 1000Wh (200×4).
-A good fit here might be the 2000Wh EcoFlow DELTA Max; with 2000Wh, you’ll be able to keep your fridge running throughout the blackout, with a spare 1000Wh or so left over to account for any inefficiency.
-With that excess energy, you could use your microwave and charge up your devices.
+A good fit here might be the 2000Wh EcoFlow DELTA Max.
+With 2000Wh, you’ll be able to keep your fridge running throughout the blackout, with a spare 1000Wh or so left over to account for any inefficiency.
+With that excess energy, you could even use your microwave and charge up your personal devices.

-You can browse several solar generator sizes here, varying from 210Wh–3600Wh.
+You can browse numerous solar generator sizes here, varying from 210Wh–3600Wh.

 Output & Outlets: What can you run on a solar generator?

 Different solar generators come with different sets of outlets and can run different things.
-At a minimum, you’ll want AC wall outlets so you can plug in your appliances with ease, as you would at home.
+At a minimum, you’ll want AC wall outlets so you can easily plug in your appliances, as you would at home.
 However, newer offerings are much more convenient, offering fast-charge USB outlets, DC outlets, and even wireless charging pads.
-A good middle ground might be the EcoFlow DELTA, a 1200Wh power station that allows you to power up to 13 devices at once.
+A good middle ground might be the EcoFlow DELTA, a 1200Wh power station that allows you to power up to 13 devices simultaneously.

 Beyond just outlets, you’ll also want to consider how much the solar generator outputs.
 Older, cheaper models tend to lack output, meaning you won’t be able to power larger appliances such as microwaves.
 However, all EcoFlow solar generators have high output capability and come with X-Boost technology allowing for surges in output requirements.
 DELTA Pro, for example, can even power appliances that require as much as 4500W.
 That’s AC units, heaters, and the like all covered.